coecms/cms-wiki/Wiki/starting/starting-leaving.md

 **Transferring files**

-If you need to transfer files to a different machine (for example from NCI to your University or personal computer):
+If you need to transfer files to a different machine (for example from NCI to your University or personal computer) use `sftp`, `scp` or `rsync` to do it securely; `rsync` can be resumed if the transfer is interrupted.

-use sftp, scp or rsync to transfer files securely ( rsync can be resumed ) if transferring from/to NCI: use the dedicated data-mover nodes if transferring from/to NCI: g-dm.nci.org.au use copyq if you want to queue a job
+If transferring from/to NCI:
+- use the dedicated data-mover nodes: `g-dm.nci.org.au`
+- use copyq if you want to queue a job

 ## Institutional account